 I am grateful to the Gwich'in Athabascans of the interior for my early life and my first understanding of what it means to be Native.
 I was taught two-needle beadwork on moose hide during the long hot summer days in Manley Hot Springs with my beloved aunt and daughter of my grandmother, Dixie, and watched my family work hard and sell their Native crafts at the Alaska State Fair in Fairbanks.
 Even my friends were Native, forever becoming a part of myself and family as my children are now part Gwich’in, part Inupiaq.
 Together with their father’s lineage, we have held onto being federally recognized one-fourth blood 'white' Natives.

-Even at an AFN Convention craft fair I can’t walk by a vendor selling smoked moose hide without having the impulse to bury my face in it and letting the smoky, warm scent envelop me and bring me back to every wonderful memory I had in the interior.
+Each year when I attend the annual AFN Convention and walk through the craft fair I can’t walk by a vendor selling smoked moose hide without having the impulse to bury my face in it and letting the smoky, warm scent envelop me and bring me back to every wonderful memory I had in the interior.
 I can’t walk by a tanned seal hide without running my fingers down its coat and think equally of another time when I was home in Togiak, or seeing 12-foot long baleen strips polished and ready for sale from Whalers from the North Slope region.
 Each time I come across these reminders I seem to stand up a little straighter, hold my head up just a bit higher, and feel a sense of pride for all of my Native family and experiences.